solliancenet/microsoft-mysql-developer-guide/05_Monitoring/05_00_Monitoring.md

 Whichever tool is used to monitor the new cloud-based workloads, alerts will need to be created to warn administrators of outages, operational performance problems, or any suspicious activity.
 If a particular alert event has a well-defined remediation path, alerts can fire automated [Azure runbooks](https://docs.microsoft.com/azure/automation/automation-quickstart-create-runbook) to address the event.

+The monitoring content will be focused on these concepts:

+- Azure Monitor overview and strategy

+- Application monitoring

+- Database monitoring

 ## Azure Monitor

-Azure Monitor is the Azure native platform service that provides a single source for monitoring Azure resources.Administrators and developers employ Azure Monitor to consolidate metrics about the performance and reliability of their stack layers, including Flexible Server instances.
+Azure Monitor is the Azure native platform service that provides a single source for monitoring Azure resources.
+Administrators and developers employ Azure Monitor to consolidate metrics about the performance and reliability of their stack layers, including Flexible Server instances.

-**Define your strategy**
+## Define your strategy ##

 Administrators should [plan their monitoring strategy](https://docs.microsoft.com/azure/azure-monitor/best-practices-plan) and configuration for the best results.
 Some data collection and features are free while others have associated costs.
 Focus on maximizing your applications' performance and reliability.
 Identify the signs of failure.
 See [Azure Monitor Pricing](https://azure.microsoft.com/pricing/details/monitor/).

+## Monitoring database operations

+TODO

 Once metric data is flowing, use the [Kusto Query Language (KQL)](https://docs.microsoft.com/azure/data-explorer/kusto/query/) query language to query the various log information.
 Administrators unfamiliar with KQL can find a SQL to KQL cheat sheet [here](https://docs.microsoft.com/azure/data-explorer/kusto/query/sqlcheatsheet) or the [Get started with log queries in Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/log-query/get-started-queries) page.